Mentawai Islands Regency: Administrative districts

 The Mentawai Islands have been administered as a regency within the West Sumatra (Sumatera Barat) province since 1999.
 The regency seat is Tua Pejat, on the island of Sipora.
 Padang, the capital of the province, lies on the Sumatran mainland opposite Siberut.
-The regency is divided into ten districts (kecamatan), tabulated below from south to north with their areas and their populations at the 2010 Census and the 2020 Census.
-The table also includes the locations of the district administrative centres, the number of villages (rural desa and urban kelurahan) in each district, and its post code.
+The regency is divided into ten districts (kecamatan), tabulated below from south to north with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
+The table also includes the locations of the district administrative centres, the number of villages (all classed as rural desa) and the number of named offshore islands in each district, and its postcode.

 Note: (a) Sikakap District covers the northern part of South Pagai Island and the southern part of North Pagai Island, plus some intervening small islands.
+Of the three desa, Matobek is entirely on North Pagai Island, while Sikakap and Taikato are mainly on North Pagai Island but each includes areas on South Pagai as well as the intervening small islands.

 Villages

-Administrative villages (desa) listed for each district:
+The ten districts comprise forty-three rural villages (desa) listed below with their areas and their populations as officially estimated for mid 2024:

 Tourism

 Surfing

+Macaronis was first discovered in 1980 by pioneer surf discoverers Chris Goodnow, Scott Wakefield, and Tony Fitzpatrick, who originally named the break ‘P-Land’ on their first visit (after Pasangan Bay / Pagai Islands).
+Amazingly, and considering the remote location, P-Land may have been the first wave surfed in the Mentawai Islands.
+Lances Right was discovered a full 10 years later, while Chris, Scott, and Tony continued to keep their discovery a secret.
+They returned in 1981 with friend Tim Annand, and again on a boat trip in the 90’s.